rizatsk/cari-paket/README.md

 3. Running `npm install`
 4. To update the API KEY is in the `src/scripts/globals/config.js` folder
 5. Running `npm run start-dev` for Developing
-5. Running `npm run start-prod` for Production
+5. Running `npm run build` for Production
 11. Not work? [open issue](https://github.com/rizatsk/cari-paket/issues)

 ## To Do Lists